A Voice for Choice, Inc. is a named plaintiff in the Love vs. State of California lawsuit which questions the constitutionality of SB277.

 ACTION TO TAKE: Sign up for AVFC’s newsletter for updates.
 Donations in support of the lawsuit are welcomed.

 The suit was filed on April 4, 2017 in the Placer County Superior Court of the State of California.
 It was dismissed by the judge on November 11, 2017.
 An Appeal was filed on June 19, 2018 in the Court of Appeal of the State of California Third Appellate District.
+This court gave its unpublished opinion preventing the case from moving forward.

 Love vs. California case documents filed thus far in the Court of Appeal of the State of California Third Appellate District for this lawsuit are as follows (click to view document):